-Band is offered to students in the fifth and sixth grades.
-Mr. Palmer directs the band.
+Band is offered to students in the fifth and sixth grades and is directed by Dr. Glenn Palmer.
 Students who join band will not be allowed to drop band except at the end of each semester.
-Students and parents will be asked to sign a contract.
+Students and parents will be expected to sign a band contract.